 1 Net effective earning rates are after tax and investment charges and are to 30 June 2020 (unless otherwise specified).

 2 CPI is measured by the All Groups Consumer Price Index For Australia.
 CPI as at 30 June 2020 is not yet available.

 Long term asset allocation

 The Defined Benefit Investment Pool is invested in the same way and in the same pool as the Balanced option.

-The Defined Benefit investment pool crediting rate is calculated by averaging the net effective earning rates for the last three years (subject to any adjustments Energy Super considers appropriate having regard to the financial position of the pool).
-The crediting rate policy may be changed from time-to-time.
+The Defined Benefit (DB) investment pool unit price, the Three Year Average is calculated by averaging the net effective earning rates for the last three years (subject to any adjustments Energy Super considers appropriate having regard to the financial position of the pool).
+The unit pricing policy may be changed from time-to-time.